AdobeDocs/commerce-learn.en/help/migrating-to-adobe-commerce/preparation/evaluate-team-and-project.md

 ---
 title: Evaluate the team and project
 description: Evaluate your team and project for Adobe Commerce, focusing on roles, technical strengths, frontend, and backend considerations for a successful migration.
-feature: Backend Development, Saas.
-Storefront, Tools and External Services
+feature: Backend Development, Saas, Storefront, Tools and External Services
 topic: Architecture, Collaboration, Development, Migration, Upgrade
 role: Architect, Developer
 level: Beginner, Intermediate